Theatre Festival Around Broadway

-Purchase tickets on our website.
-Tickets are available online until 9pm the day prior to the performance.
 You will receive a confirmation email with your tickets attached.
 You can print them or bring them on your phone.
 If you do not receive your confirmation email within 30 minutes check your junk or spam folder.
-If not there, call us at 306.221.2481 or email us at boxoffice(@)yxefringe(.)org
+If not there, call us at 306-664-2239 or email Jensine at email@example.com.

 Tickets are non-refundable.